 Hope is Just a Phone Call Away866-922-1350

-Treatment of Vicodin Withdrawal
+Recovering From Vicodin Withdrawal

 Treatment of all opioid withdrawal often begins with the addition of an opioid as a temporary physiological replacement.
-This may be achieved with f with a partial opioid activator buprenorphine (Suboxone, Subutex, or other related medications).
+This may be achieved with a partial opioid activator buprenorphine (Suboxone, Subutex, or other related medications).

-It is important to note that the treatment of withdrawal is not sufficient to treat addiction.
+It is important to note that the treatment of withdrawal is not sufficient to treat Vicodin addiction.
 While detoxification is helpful to relieve the distressing symptoms of opioid withdrawal, successful treatment for addiction must address a person’s internal vulnerabilities to substance use, create healthy environments and habits, establish accountability, promote self-awareness, and identify and root out areas of resistance.

 Cognitive behavioral therapy, involvement in 12-step treatment groups, individualized therapy, and group therapy are critical to the long-term recovery efforts of someone suffering from a substance use disorder.
-Detox and residential treatment at an inpatient facility can provide best chances for a successful outcome and sustainable path of recovery.
+Detox and residential treatment at an inpatient facility can provide the best chances for a successful outcome and sustainable path of recovery.